-Northern Pass, a corporate partnership among power companies Northeast Utilities, PSNH and Hydro-Quebec, proposes to construct more than 1,500 towers on 187 miles of high-voltage transmission line from Canada through New Hampshire to bring electricity to load centers in greater Boston.
-The project was introduced to the public in October 2010 as a private "merchant project" and shortly thereafter became the most controversial proposals the state has ever seen.
-More than 30 towns directly impacted by Northern Pass voted at town meetings to oppose the project, thousands of individuals have expressed their opposition to federal and state regulators with permitting authorities for the project.
-More than eight-thousand people signed a petition urging Gov. Hassan to insist on burial of Northern Pass.
+Northern Pass was a corporate partnership between Eversource and Hydro-Quebec to construct a 192-mile, high-voltage transmission line from Canada through New Hampshire to bring electricity to load centers in greater Boston.
+The project was introduced to the public in October 2010 as a private "merchant project" and shortly thereafter became one of the most controversial proposals the state has ever seen.
+More than 30 towns directly impacted by Northern Pass voted at town meetings to oppose the project.
+Thousands of individuals have expressed their opposition to federal and state regulators with permitting authorities for the project.
+More than eight-thousand people signed a petition in 2015 urging former Governor Maggie Hassan to insist on the complete burial of Northern Pass.
 After seventy days of evidentiary hearings in 2017-18, the New Hampshire Site Evaluation Committee concluded that Northern Pass had failed to meet its burden of proof to demonstrate that it should be awarded a siting permit.

 Early threats by the developers to use eminent domain led to the passing of HB 648 in 2012, which prohibited merchant transmission line projects from using eminent domain.
 In response, Northern Pass spent more than $40 million buying land in order to gain access to a potential route.
 However, the Forest Society worked successfully with local landowners to block the route for an overhead line through northern New Hampshire.

 From the beginning of this multi-year battle, the Forest Society advocated that if the Northern Pass transmission line was to be built in New Hampshire, it should be buried in its entirety along an existing transportation corridor like Interstate 93.
 Similar projects proposed to bring Hydro Quebec electricity to markets in southern New England through Vermont and Maine are proposed to completely bury the transmission lines.